 Each person you appoint (named in Section I) completes this section.
 If the individual is not an attorney, he or she must provide his or her name, state that he or she accepts the appointment, and sign the appointment.

 Your representative may complete and sign this section if he or she will not charge any fee for the representation provided.

 Section 4: Waiver of Payment for Items or Services

-Your provider may complete and sign this section if they will not charge you for items and services already received (if they are not covered by Medicare).
+Your doctor or provider may complete and sign this section if they will not charge you for items and services already received (if they are not covered by Medicare).

 A new form must be submitted with each grievance and appeal you submit.